silnrsi/font-gentium/documentation/source/design.md

 A document showing Polytonic, Monotonic and mixed Latin with Greek is demonstrated in the following specimen: [Gentium Greek Specimen](https://software.sil.org/gentium/wp-content/uploads/sites/20/2015/12/Gentium-Greek-Specimen.pdf).

-SIL International is the creator of the Gentium fonts, and is the owner of all proprietary rights therein.
+SIL Global is the creator of the Gentium fonts, and is the owner of all proprietary rights therein.

-*Gentium* is a trademark of SIL International.
+*Gentium* is a trademark of SIL Global.